instantOS/instantos.github.io/repoinfo.md

 ### [rox-filer](https://github.com/instantOS/rox-filer)

-a basic fork of rox-filer to be used for optional desktop icons.
+A basic fork of rox-filer to be used for optional desktop icons.

 ### [instantDEB](https://github.com/instantOS/instantDEB)

-a way to create debian packages from arch PKGBUILD files.
+A way to create Debian packages from arch PKGBUILD files.
-Originally created to enable a debian edition of instantOS.
+Originally created to enable a Debian edition of instantOS.
 Not much work has been done here as of recently.